JWock82/Pynite/README.md

 # PyNite
-A linear elastic 3D structural engineering finite element analysis library for Python.
+An easy to use linear elastic 3D structural engineering finite element analysis library for Python.

 # Current Capabilities
 * 3D static analysis of elastic structures.